speedturt1/RecipeHive/attached_assets/Recipe Management App - Complete Product Requirements Document V4_1749385541421.md

 ## User Stories

-### Free Tier User Stories ("Recipe Explorer")
+### Free Tier User Stories
 1. **As a casual cook**, I want to browse unlimited public recipes with clear images for free, so I can discover new meal ideas and see what the final result should look like
-2. **As a budget-conscious user**, I want to save up to 10 favorite recipes with their images, so I can bookmark the most important visual recipes while deciding if premium is worth it
+2. **As a budget-conscious user**, I want to save up to 10 favorite recipes with their images directly to my account, so I can bookmark the most important visual recipes while deciding if premium is worth it
-3. **As a new user**, I want to create one recipe collection to organize my saved recipes, and upload images for any public recipes I create
-4. **As a recipe browser**, I want to use basic text search to find recipes with appealing images, so I can locate specific dishes that look appetizing
+3. **As a recipe browser**, I want to use basic text search to find recipes with appealing images, so I can locate specific dishes that look appetizing
-5. **As a mobile user**, I want to view ads between searches rather than pay for premium, so I can use the app for free while browsing visually-rich content
+4. **As a mobile user**, I want to view ads between searches rather than pay for premium, so I can use the app for free while browsing visually-rich content

-### Premium User Stories ("Recipe Master")
+### Premium User Stories
 1. **As a serious cook**, I want unlimited recipe saves and collections with full image management, so I can build comprehensive visual recipe libraries organized by themes
-2. **As a busy parent**, I want to use OCR to capture handwritten family recipes and web scraping to import from food blogs with images, so I can digitize my entire recipe collection effortlessly
+2. **As a busy parent**, I want to use OCR to capture handwritten family recipes and web scraping to import from food blogs with images, so I can digitize my entire recipe collection effortlessly.
+I also want to be able to generate shopping lists based on selected recipes that consolidate and organize the ingrediants I need to cook.
 3. **As a cooking enthusiast**, I want to upload videos showing my cooking process, so I can share techniques and build my reputation in the community
 4. **As a focused user**, I want an ad-free experience with high-quality media, so I can browse and cook without interruptions
 5. **As a social cook**, I want to follow other users, comment on recipes with images/videos, and share my modifications, so I can be part of the visual cooking community